 Transparency is the key to intimacy.

 The goal of marriage is to become “one flesh” physically, emotionally, and spiritually (Mark 10:7-8).
 Physical one flesh happens with sex.
 Spiritual one flesh starts at the altar and continues as a husband and wife grow closer to God.
-Emotional one flesh is experienced when a couple has transparent communication with each other.
+And emotional one flesh is experienced when a couple has transparent communication with each other.

 Habit #5: Say, “I Pray”

-Couples who pray together, stay together.
+Couples who pray together stay together.

-The most significant thing you can do for your marriage is invite God to be a part of it.
+The most significant thing you can do for your marriage is to invite God to be a part of it.
 The best way to do this is to start praying together.
 Confess to God that you need Him.
 Thank God for your marriage.
 Ask Him for strength, wisdom, and protection.

 “Unless the Lord builds the house, the builders labor in vain.”